 Generally speaking, Rome has more problems with public transport than most cities.
 The latest news about public transport in Rome can be found on this page.
-At the moment some of the stops on metro line A are closed.
+At the moment there are no specific problems, though.

 Public Transport News Rome

 At the moment the metro station of Borghesiana (line C) is closed because of maintenance work.
 The trains will travel through the station without stopping.

 Strikes are a regular occurrence in Rome, but at the moment none have been announced.
 Strikes in Rome usually take place on Fridays and follow specific hours.
 Often they get cancelled at the last minute.